Leadership Across Difference

 Humanize Others: Respect others as human beings, even when you don’t respect their views/actions.

-Justice: Promote fairness (not contempt/revenge) when important rules/principles are violated by ppl/systems.
+Justice: Promote fairness (not contempt/revenge) when important rules/principles are violated by ppl/organizations.

-Know Yourself: Examine your identities, talents, strengths, privilege & power.
+Know Yourself: Examine your background, talents, strengths & resources.
 Recognize & manage your emotions.

 Love Self/Others: Cultivate love/compassion for yourself, expand it even to “enemies.”
 Will the good of the other.